Implantable Device Replacement Procedure

 Your healthcare provider will tell you how the procedure went.
 Be sure to follow all

-will help minimize the risk of infection.
+the risk of infection.

 Before you agree to the test or the procedure make sure you know: